SimonAmable/MySuccessAutomation/README.md

     *   Place your PDF resume in the `/resume` folder.
 MySuccessAutomation will intelligently extract personal information about you, like skills, experience, education, and more, to personalize your applications.
 3. **Configure Your Preferences:**
     *   Fill out the `personal_information.yaml` file with all the requested details.
 Please refer to the video tutorial for more information! **Keywords** can be job titles, skills, or application preferences.
 Leave values blank if unwanted or not used, but do not delete keys.
-    *  Fill out the `super_duper_secrets.yaml` file with all the requested details.
+    *  Fill out the `super_duper_secrets.yaml` file  in "./data_folder/input/super_duper_secrets.yaml" with all the requested details.
 Please refer to the video tutorial for more information!
        - CARLETON_USERNAME : String
         - CARLETON_PASSWORD : String
         - GOOGLE_API_KEY : String    (Sign up for free here : https://aistudio.google.com/apikey )